23 Reasons You're Tired All the Time

-And while many people may be aware that they’re not getting as much rest as they should, few are aware just how serious their sleep deficit may be.
-In fact, according to a study conducted at the University of Chicago, people tend to vastly overestimate how much sleep they’re actually getting, with study participants averaging 7.5 hours in bed, but just 6.1 hours sleeping.
+And while many people may be aware that they're not getting as much rest as they should, few are aware of just how serious their sleep deficit may be.
+In fact, according to a study conducted at the University of Chicago, people tend to vastly overestimate how much sleep they're actually getting, with study participants averaging 7.5 hours in bed, but just 6.1 hours sleeping.
 (That, by the way, is an entire hour less than the minimum doctor-recommended figure from the National Sleep Foundation.)

 However, while a lack of sleep may be a major contributor to your persistent fatigue, it's not the only possible culprit.
 In fact, there are a wealth of factors that can contribute to those bleary-eyed days and exhausted nights.
 If you're fighting an uphill battle against a seemingly-unshakable sleepiness, discover these 23 reasons you're tired all the time.
 And to set the record straight on some things you may have heard about getting a good night's rest, check out 25 Myths About Sleep That Are Keeping You Up at Night.